Go to Homepage

 The rooftop Health Club & Spa offers breathtaking views and breathless fitness regimens for all sizes and tastes.
 Up here, by the long alfresco pool, the SkyBar is a chic after hours rendezvous with breezy snuggeries and great views.
 The downtown KLCC location is a useful asset.
 This places Traders Hotel right next to the city’s green “lungs” and jogging track, shopping, and offices.
 Transport options are plentiful.

-KL prefers everything bigger, taller and longer so it comes as no surprise that the world's tallest Four Seasons Hotel will soon stand shoulder to shoulder (well, almost) with the soaring Petronas Twin Towers.
-Running a little behind (a three year delay to be precise), the RM2.5 billion project (backed by tycoons and royalty) is slated for completion in 2011.
-Four Seasons Kuala Lumpur will comprise a single 65-storey building that tapers at the top, closely resembling the towers next door.
+KL prefers everything bigger, taller and longer so it comes as no surprise that the world's tallest Four Seasons, the Four Seasons Hotel Kuala Lumpur (late 2018), stands shoulder to shoulder (well, almost) with the soaring Petronas Twin Towers.
+On Jalan Ampang, the RM2.5 billion project (backed by tycoons and royalty) comprises a single 65-storey building that tapers at the top, closely resembling the towers next door.

-Also in the pipeline is a W (for 2016) .
-The 150-room W Kuala Lumpur will feature 1,200sq m of meeting space, one ballroom and five meeting and function rooms, a fitness centre, food and beverage outlets, a full service spa and a nail bar.
-The W KL will be located on Jalan Ampang, across from the Petronas Twin Towers and the Kuala Lumpur Convention Centre.
+The young and sparky 150-room W Kuala Lumpur (mid 2018) features 1,200sq m of meeting space, one ballroom and five meeting and function rooms, a fitness centre, food and beverage outlets, a full service spa and a nail bar.
+The W KL is located on Jalan Ampang, across from the Petronas Twin Towers and not far from the Kuala Lumpur Convention Centre.
 The hotel lobby is located at the top of the building – guests ride express elevators for check-in while taking in the impressive bird’s-eye views of downtown KL.
+Expect the usual textures and bright red divans in the rooms.

-In the same vicinity, the Impiana group flagship, the Impiana KLCC Hotel & Spa is a 335-room business hotel with a good location for leisure trippers.
+In the same vicinity, the Impiana group flagship, the Impiana KLCC Hotel is a 519-room straight-up business hotel with a good location for leisure trippers.
+This is a value option for those shopping for well positioned KL conference hotels.
 The four-star hotel offers all-day dining and a brisk business centre.
+While the unfussy exterior (inherited from Holiday Inn) has undergone useful cosmetic changes, the interiors have sparked to life and the rooftop infinity pool looks out over the twin towers.
+Stop by Cedar on 15 for some contemporary fare to see how far this address has really evolved.

 The Renaissance Kuala Lumpur Hotel offers good facilities for business travellers and leisure trippers.
 The east wing at the Renaissance offers a different room structure – only superior rooms here.
 It is cheaper and contemporary with a younger flavour while the west wing is more conservative (think black marble and crystal chandeliers), appealing to business travellers.